 I have been blogging about restaurants since 2008 and to date has served 33 million page views.
 I started this as a hobby to fill the downtime whilst on assignment in Wales.
 I slowed down considerably in 2013-2015 mainly to purchase and then to refurb our house.
-We finished it last year, adopted a cat called Porkchops to police it and now I am back to update this blog on a weekly basis.
+We finished it last year and adopted Porkchops from the Battersea home.
+This now leaves me some time to update this blog more regularly.

 Gastronomy is vast, rooted in tradition, yet ever changing with the seasons, and it will take decades to experience its greatest examples.
 It fascinates me as I hope to be able to separate the timeless from trend, understand how palates change with age and why people react to it in such different ways.